archivesspace-labs/container_checker/README.md

 There is a bash script ( cc.sh ) that will run the SQL scripts against the database, generate CSV files, run daff against the CSV files, then run daff against the CSV diff to generate a HTML file that has a table that highlights the changes.
 Sorry, this script can only be run on Linux/OS X only.
-You also must install the JavaScript version of Daff.
+You also must install the JavaScript version of Daff ( npm install daff -g  )( require Nodejs )  .
 To run it, pass in your MySQL user name, password, and DB name:

 ```